Kleber Koike Erbst: Konfrontacja Sztuk Walki

-At the KSW 30 gala: Genesis defeated Anzor Azhiev by triangular choke in the 1st round.
+At the KSW 30: Genesis defeated Anzor Azhiev by triangle choke in the 1st round.
+He was also awarded the Submission of the Night bonus award.

-After a successful debut for the federation KSW, he took part in a featherweight tournament organized by the Chinese federation Rebel FC, which won and became a champion, defeating the American Miguel Torres.
+After a successful debut for the KSW, he took part in a featherweight tournament organized by the Chinese federation Rebel FC, which won and became a champion, defeating the American Miguel Torres.

 At KSW 33: Materla vs. Khalidov, which took place on November 28, 2015, fought a duel with Artur Sowiński for the inaugural KSW Featherweight Championship, eventually losing by the judges' decision.
+Both were awarded the Fight of the Night bonus award.